alinex/node-book/doc/develop/es-next.md

 # ES.Next JavaScript

-At the moment I already write new code in the upcoming new language standards like ES6 and es7...
+At the moment I already write new code in the upcoming new language standards like ES6 and newer...

 ES6 also known as ECMAScript 2015 adds significant new syntax for writing complex applications, including classes and modules.
 Other new features include iterators